 All I want to share with you today is this: do not wait.
-Do not let anyone tell you that having breast (or ovarian) lumps, cysts, fibroids is OK and that is benign.
+Do not let anyone tell you that having breast (or ovarian) lumps, cysts, or fibroids is OK and that is benign.
 They are benign and but they are also a sign that something is going on.

-If you or someone you know who has been diagnosed with cancer, then you know the feeling of fear, anger, helplessness and the desperate need for information and support.
+If you or someone you know has been diagnosed with cancer, then you know the feeling of fear, anger, helplessness, and the desperate need for information and support.

 I immediately connected Anna with my clients who had a full thyroidectomy and an online forum to find the support she needs.

 It turns out Anna had thyroid nodules for a few years now.
 Based on her symptoms, she probably also has estrogen dominance—terrible PMS, water retention, fat and cellulite around her hips, and a history of birth control pills.

 Her doctor told her to “wait and see about the thyroid nodules.”
 It kills me every time I hear this.
 Wait for what?
 For cancer to develop?
 In the meantime, do what to shrink the nodules?
 No solutions here from Western medical doctors as there are no “thyroid shrinking” pills.

 These emails and calls break my heart.
 I feel like it’s my responsibility to provide you with enough information for you to stop waiting and take action.

 First, what is estrogen dominance (or ED)?
 ED can mean one of two things: we either have too much estrogen in relation to progesterone, or we have an imbalance in the estrogen metabolites (some are protective and some are dangerous).

-Bad PMS, lumpy breasts, painful or swollen breasts, infertility, ovarian cysts, heavy periods, endometriosis, cellulite, fat around the hips can be symptoms of estrogen dominance.
+Bad PMS, lumpy breasts, painful or swollen breasts, infertility, ovarian cysts, heavy periods, endometriosis, cellulite, and fat around the hips can be symptoms of estrogen dominance.